anatoliy-sokolenko/anatoliy-sokolenko.github.io/_posts/2014-11-03-javavm-options-production.md

 mathjax: true
 ---

-This post is a cheatsheet with enumeration of options, which should be always used to configure Java Virtual Machine for **Web-oriented** server applications in production or production-like environments.
+This post is a cheatsheet with enumeration of options, which should be always used to configure Java Virtual Machine for **Web-oriented** server applications (i.e. Web Front-End) in production or production-like environments.

 For lazy readers full listing is here (for curious detailed explanation is provided below):